nyt23/ecommerce_rest_api/README.md

 ### **Project Objectives:**

-- Build a functioning e-commerce REST API using Express, Node.js, and Postgres
+- Build a functioning e-commerce REST API using Express, Node.js
 - Allow users to register and log in via the API
 - Allow CRUD operations on products
 - Allow CRUD operations on user accounts